SineStriker/stdcorelib/README.md

 # STDCORELIB

-C++ extra core library, as a supplement to the standard library.
+C++ additional core library, as a supplement to the standard library.

 ## Features